pact-foundation/pact-ruby/README.md

 ```

-The above code will generate a pact file in the configured pact dir.
+Running the consumer spec will generate a pact file in the configured pact dir (spec/pacts by default).
 Logs will be output to the configured log dir that can be useful when diagnosing problems.

 To run your consumer app as a process during your test (eg for a Capybara test):